 The changing mindset and aspirations of Chinese consumers have opened up barriers in the luxury industry.
 Chinese customers have higher demand, increasing disposable income and therefore changing needs.
 Customers are looking for an experience, a moment of life.

 With the development of e-Commerce, half of the Chinese luxury consumers now hope to live a digital experience directly at the point of sale.
-More than 50% of Millennials are even ready to share their personal data to obtain ultra-personalized service in-store.
+More than 50% of Millennials are even ready to share their personal data to obtain ultra-personalized services from offline stores.
 They would like to live concrete experiences, for example:

 - Connected and intelligent cabins,